Officials: Florida man robs Wendy’s after grilling burger

 JENSEN BEACH, Fla.
-(AP) — Florida officials say they are looking for a ‘hamburglar’ who broke into two restaurants, fixed himself some food, and then stole money.
+(AP) — Florida officials were looking for a ‘hamburglar’ who broke into two restaurants, fixed himself some food, and then stole money.

 The Martin County Sheriff’s Office says the suspect forced his way into a Wendy’s in Jensen Beach, Florida, by smashing a window with a brick.
 He then fired up the grill, made himself a hamburger, and walked away with the store’s safe.
 He also went to another Jensen Beach restaurant, where he helped himself to more food and money.